learnwithaji/pythonbeginner/README.md

 Your module should be able to handle multiple shopping carts, each with their own set of items.
 To test your module, create a script that imports the shopping_cart module and uses it to simulate a few shopping transactions.

+### 13. and later videos: For the source code of the remaining videos, look for the folder starting with the video number. 📂🔢